coveo/source.coveo.com/_posts/2016-01-13-the-story-behind-blitz-2016.md

 ## The contenders

-This year we made a roll call to our teammates to see if they were interested in also participating to Blitz.
+This year we made a roll call to our amazing colleagues to see if they were interested in also participating to Blitz.
 Needless to say, it took about 10 minutes to build two complete teams.
 We made sure the Coveo teams didn’t know about the challenge.
 They needed to be good, they represent Coveo!
 Luckily for us, the two Coveo teams finished first and second.
 Congrats to Brute Force It (Alexandre, Frédéric, Vincent and Pierre-Alexandre) and WOW BLITZ AWSOME (Mathieu, Charle, Denis and Jean-Philippe).

 ![image]({{ site.baseurl }}/images/blitz2016/coveoteams.png)

 ## The winners

-Since the first and second places were taken by the Coveo teams (which couldn't win the prizes), team *Comeo* (François Chantal, Olivier Précourt et Samuel Thériault-Hall) got first prize and each won a GoPro.
-Team *int elligence;* (Guillaume Chevalier, Nicolas Tremblay, Raphaël Gaudreault et Jean-Benoît Harvey) each got a Best Buy gift card for their second position.
+Since the first and second places were taken by the Coveo teams (which couldn't win the prizes), team *Comeo* (François Chantal, Olivier Précourt et Samuel Thériault-Hall) got first prize and each member won a GoPro.
+Team *int elligence;* (Guillaume Chevalier, Nicolas Tremblay, Raphaël Gaudreault et Jean-Benoît Harvey) each member got a Best Buy gift card for its second position.
 Kudos to two teams!

 ![image]({{ site.baseurl }}/images/blitz2016/winners.png)